 See the Faculty Association website for more information on study leave.

 The University offers a professional development reimbursement in order to assist faculty members in meeting professional development expenses that relate to activities enhancing their performance, ability, or effectiveness in their work at the University.
-The 2015 annual entitlement is $1,100 for most faculty members.
+As of 2020, the annual entitlement is $1,700 for most faculty members.
 The unused balance may be accumulated for up to five academic years, including the current year, and members are entitled to "borrow" against up to five years of future allocations, including the current year.
 Some of the expenses that may be covered include travel, books, and home computer equipment used for professional activities.
 For the most up to date and complete information, visit: Professional Development Reimbursement Fund.